 NOTE: the meter resetting procedure should be carried out after each in-depth cleaning of the primary exchanger or if this latter is replaced.

 The total hours can be verified in the following way:

-with the "up" and "down" keys select EXHAUST PROBE RESET and press "ok" to display the value of the flue gases probe meter.
+with the "up" and "down" keys select EXHAUST PROBE RESET to display the value of the flue gases probe meter.

 Boiler faults list